grimme-lab/xtb_docs/source/crest.rst

 ``CREST`` is an utility/driver program for the ``xtb`` program.
 Originally it was designed as conformer sampling program, hence the abbreviation **C**\onformer--**R**\otamer **E**\nsemble **S**\ampling **T**\ool, but now offers also some utility functions for calculations with the GFN\ `n`--xTB methods.
+Generally the program functions as an IO based OMP scheduler (i.e., calculations are performed by the xtb program) and tool for the creation and analysation of structure ensembles.

-The key procedures implemented in ``CREST`` are two different conformational search workflows abbreviated as MF-MD-GC (V1) and MTD-GC (V2).
+The key procedures implemented in ``CREST`` are two different conformational search workflows abbreviated as MF-MD-GC and iMTD-GC.
 The older of these procedures, MF-MD-GC, combines a mode following (MF), molecular dynamics sampling (MD), and genetic z-matrix crossing (GC) approach for the generation of conformer/rotamer ensembles (CREs).
-The newer workflow, MTD-GC, makes use of extensive metadynamic sampling (MTD), with an additional GC step at the end.
+The newer workflow, iMTD-GC, makes use of extensive metadynamic sampling (MTD), with an additional GC step at the end.
-Of the two algorithms, MTD-GC showed significant improvements while being slightly more expensive compared to MF-MD-GC for large cases.
+Of the two algorithms, iMTD-GC showed significant improvements while being slightly more expensive compared to MF-MD-GC for large cases.
-Other functionalities that are included in ``CREST`` are parallel optimization (MDOPT) and screening (SCREEN) functions for GFN\ `n`--xTB, a Z-matrix sorting function (ZSORT) and a function to sort (e.g. for NMR equivalencies) externally created CREs (CREGEN).
+Other standalone functionalities that are included in ``CREST`` are parallel optimization and screening functions for GFN\ `n`--xTB, a Z-matrix sorting function and a function to sort (e.g. for NMR equivalencies) externally created ensembles.
 Following verison 2.7 of ``CREST``, the program also includes some automated procedures for the protonation, deprotonation and tautomerization of structures.

 The main publication for the ``CREST`` program can be found at: `PCCP <https://pubs.rsc.org/en/content/articlelanding/2020/CP/C9CP06869D>`_.